Skip to main content

 • MAJOR release for breaking changes.

-• MINOR release for new functionalities and other non-breaking changes.
+• MINOR release for feature updates and other non-breaking changes.

 • PATCH release for bug fixes for earlier releases.